brummett/Devel-hdb/README.md

 over the function name will pop up information showing the full name of the function and what line execution has reached in that frame.

+Function names are prepended by a sigil indicating their context/wantarray-ness.

 Clicking on the yellow bar at the top of a code pane will scroll the code to show the currently executing line in that frame.